 Cambodia’s Premier Project Generator

-Angkor Gold (TSXV:ANK, OTC:ANKOF) is Cambodia’s premier Canadian mineral explorer and project generator with more than 30 prospects across five licenses covering a 983-square-kilometer land package.
-Since 2009, Angkor has been actively exploring its extensive holdings in Cambodia.
+Angkor Resources Corp.
+(TSXV:ANK, OTC:ANKOF) is Cambodia’s premier Canadian mineral explorer and project generator with more than 30 prospects across five licenses covering a 983-square-kilometer land package, plus a recently granted oil and gas license for a 7,300-square-kilometer inland basin.
+Since 2009, Angkor Resources has been actively exploring its extensive holdings in Cambodia.
 Mapping and drilling completed to date show evidence of gold, copper, silver, molybdenum and other minerals across all five licenses.

-Angkor Gold is focused on building shareholder value by exploring and developing prospects and converting them into sustainable revenue streams.
-Angkor has entered into 10 deals to date on its properties with a total value of over US$23 million.
-These have included several multi-year earn-in agreements with major international companies, such as the Japan Oil, Gas and Metals National Corporation (JOGMEC), Emerald Resources NL (ASX:EMR) and Hommy 5 Resources Inc. The company also has a sliding scale 2.0 percent to 7.5 percent net smelter return (NSR) with Mesco Gold (Cambodia) Co.
-Ltd. on their Phum Syarung gold project now permitted and in an advanced stage of infrastructure construction.
+Angkor Resources has entered into over 10 deals to date on its properties with a total value of over US$23 million.
+These have included several multi-year earn-in exploration funding agreements with major international companies, such as the Japan Oil, Gas and Metals National Corporation (JOGMEC), Emerald Resources NL (ASX:EMR) and Hommy 5 Resources Inc. The company also has a sliding scale two percent to 7.5 percent net smelter return (NSR) with Mesco Gold (Cambodia) Co.
+Ltd. on its Phum Syarung gold project, which is now permitted and has entered an advanced-stage of mining infrastructure construction.

-- The only publicly-traded North American company owning mineral assets in Cambodia.
+- The only publicly-traded North American company that owns mineral assets in Cambodia.

 - Supportive government in an underexplored and emerging mining jurisdiction.

-- Over 10 years’ experience in Cambodia making it a preferred corporate partner.
+- Over 10 years of experience in Cambodia making the company a preferred corporate partner.